In this post, you will find information about the Snipping Tool From Microsoft on how to use it.

-Snipping Tool captures a screen shot of anything on your desktop, like a picture or a section of webpage.
-You can capture a whole window, or part of the screen.
-Then you can annotate, save, or e-mail the image using buttons right in the Snipping Tool window.
-The only bad thing about the Snipping Tool is that it is only available in the Home Premium, Professional, Ultimate, and Enterprise editions of Windows 7.
+Snipping Tool captures a screenshot of anything on your desktop, like a picture or a section of the webpage.
+You can capture a whole window or part of the screen.
+Then you can annotate, save, or e-mail the image using buttons right in the Snipping Tool window. this tool is available only on computers running Microsoft Windows operating systems.

 Here is a quick tutorial on how to use it.